-Chambers USA 2017 named Drinker Biddle a noted firm for Transactional & Regulatory work in New York.
-Three of our partners were also recognized for their insight, experience and domestic and international capabilities.
+Chambers USA 2018 named Drinker Biddle a noted firm for Transactional & Regulatory work in New York.
+Many of our partners were also recognized for their international capabilities.

 As a multi-disciplinary team with a global client base, we draw on a wide range of business/legal/regulatory experience in all industry sectors, including reinsurance, property and casualty, financial and mortgage guaranty, and life, accident and health insurance.
 A selection of our recent engagements follows:

 - Radian Group as regular corporate counsel for the NYSE-listed company, regularly handling Radian’s securities transactions and corporate governance matters.

 - A $3 billion U.S. medical professional liability insurer in its internal restructuring, including redomestication, holding company mergers, service company and employee transitions, and related issues.

 - A managing general agent in connection with a multi-state market conduct investigation involving certain types of insurance and non-insurance products.